moizk/nba-schedule-2025-26/README.md

 ## Filtering

-The script filters games based on:
+The script processes games based on:

 1. **Date Range:** October 1, 2025 - April 30, 2026
    - Configured via `SEASON_START` and `SEASON_END` constants
    - Uses `gameDateTimeUTC` for accurate filtering

-2. **Season Type:** Regular season games only
+2. **Season Type Classification:**
-   - Note: Current API version doesn't include `seasonStage` field
-   - All games in date range are assumed to be regular season
+   - Games before October 21, 2025 are labeled as "Preseason"
+   - Games on or after October 21, 2025 are labeled as "Regular Season"
+   - Configured via `REGULAR_SEASON_START` constant
+   - Note: The NBA API may label preseason games as "Regular Season", so this script corrects that based on the actual regular season start date

 ## Additional Available Data (Not Currently Extracted)